-- The community lead organization must be a nonprofit, tax exempt, 501(c)(3) organization with expertise in chronic kidney disease (early stages) or Chronic Obstructive Pulmonary Disease (tobacco related illness and tobacco cessation).
+- The community lead organization must be a nonprofit, tax exempt, 501(c)(3) organization with expertise in chronic kidney disease (early stages) or Chronic Pulmonary Disease (tobacco related illness and tobacco cessation).

 - The community lead organization must have the financial capacity and qualified staff to oversee and manage the project.

 - For this RFP “financial capacity” is defined as organizations operating a current annual budget of $2M or more.

 - The community lead organization must collaborate on proposed program with a health system partner – i.e., hospital, clinic, federally qualified health center.

 - The community lead organization must collaborate on proposed program outcomes and metrics with an evaluation partner – i.e., academic institution – preferably a school of public health.